manuelvanrijn/ContentChanged/README.md

 # Content Changed

-I've coded this small Windows form application because I wanted to know when the new Apple Store was back online with new goodies.
+I've coded this small Windows Forms app because I wanted to know when the new Apple Store was back online with new goodies without having to refresh it all the time.

 ## What does it do

-Basicly it get's the html of a url and compares it with the html fetched x ms later.
+Basically it gets the html of a url and compares it with the html fetched x ms later.
 If the content is different, you'll be notified.

 ## Screenshot